Edge-Marketing-and-Design/edgeDevFirebase/README.md

 #### Root permissions and first user

 You can assign a user access to all collections in the entire project by giving them a role on "-", which is used to define the root collection path.
 This would be for someone who is acting like super admin.
 If this is your first user, you will need to manually set them up in the Firstore console.
-Once a root user is added manually you can use this use to add other "root users" or setup other collections and assign roles to them.
+Once a root user is added manually you can use this user to add other "root users" or setup other collections and assign roles to them.

 | ![root-collection-roles](./images/root-collection-roles.png) | ![root-user](./images/root-user.jpg) |
 | ------------------------------------------------------------ | ------------------------------------ |